Tinnitus (ringing in the ears) by Ray Sahelian, M.D. Natural Treatment for Tinnitus

 loss? or worsen one's tinnitus ?

-A. We have come across no such research regarding quercetin
+We have come across no such research regarding quercetin

 and tinnitus or hearing loss, so we can't really say.

-take 300 mg Ubiquinone a day and high dosage of Vitamin C and alpha lipoic acid
+take 300 mg ubiquinone a day and high dosage of Vitamin C and alpha lipoic acid

 and a lot of other food supplements.
 Please, what would you eat if you'd suffer